Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Shopify provides a comprehensive range of reports, including:

-But all that said, the reporting functionality you do get on the entry level Shopify plans is comprehensive — and if you need more, you can always consider adding Google Analytics to your Shopify account.
+But all that said, the reporting functionality you do get on the entry level Shopify plans is very solid.
+And if you need more data but don’t want to pay for a more expensive Shopify plan, you can always consider adding Google Analytics to your Shopify account.

 Managing your Shopify store on a mobile device